polvinc/DHEM/README.md

 </p>

 ## Bill of materials
 Here's the shopping list for two axes.
+Prices are approximate and can certainly be found cheaper.
+I had quite a few parts in stock when designing the DHEM.
 The total investment is around 900€ for the mechanics, and I estimate the cost of making an [OnStep](https://onstep.groups.io/g/main/wiki/Home) MiniPCB2 controller at 100€.

 <b>The estimated total cost of the equatorial mount is around 1000€</b>.